jgaa/modern_async_cpp_example/readme.txt

 The code is compiled with clang 3.5 and g++ 4.9.1

-I put this code in the pubic domain.
+I put this code in the public domain.

 Jarle (jgaa) Aase, December 2014.